atlassian/react-beautiful-dnd/README.md

 This will be changing soon as we move to a [portal solution](https://github.com/atlassian/react-beautiful-dnd/issues/192) where we will be appending the `Draggable` to the end of the body to avoid any parent transforms.
 If you really need this feature right now we have [created an example](https://www.webpackbin.com/bins/-L-3aZ_bTMiGPl8bqlRB) where we implement a portal on top of the current api.
 Please note however, this technique is not officially supported and might break in minor / patch releases.

-##### Extending `DraggableProps > style`
+##### Extending `DraggableProps.style`

-If you are using inline styles you are welcome to extend the `DraggableProps > style` object.
-You are also welcome to apply the `DraggableProps > style` object using inline styles and use your own styling solution for the component itself - such as [styled-components](https://github.com/styled-components/styled-components).
+If you are using inline styles you are welcome to extend the `DraggableProps.style` object.
+You are also welcome to apply the `DraggableProps.style` object using inline styles and use your own styling solution for the component itself - such as [styled-components](https://github.com/styled-components/styled-components).

 If you are overriding inline styles be sure to do it after you spread the `provided.draggableProps` or the spread will override your inline style.